 Information provided in this article is for informational purposes only and is not intended to offer specific personalized investment, financial planning, tax, legal or accounting advice.
 We recommend that you consult an attorney, tax advisor or accountant regarding your unique circumstances.

 Everyone can use a reminder of best practices since identity theft is constantly evolving.
-If you become a victim of a data breach, our Fraud Resolution SpecialistsTM are here to assist you.
+If you become a victim of a data breach, we are here to assist you.
 In the meantime, get proactive by following the steps below.
-They can help you make sure that both your finances and personal information […]
+They can help you make sure that both your finances and personal information are protected from […]

-When it comes to improving your finances, most people immediately think of spending wisely, eliminating debt, and saving up for retirement, and rightly so!
-Those all can play a huge part in financial success.
-However, one potential aspect of maintaining solid finances is incorporating an identity theft protection plan.
-The Cost of Being a Victim […]
+When it comes to improving your finances, most people immediately think of spending wisely, eliminating debt, and saving for retirement, and rightly so.
+These all play a major role in financial success.
+However, one increasingly important part of maintaining financial health is protecting your identity.
+The Cost of Being a Victim Identity theft can derail […]